ritikkr/ritikkr/README.md

 ## About

-My Name is Ritik,I'm tireless seeker of knowledge.
+My Name is Ritik :eyeglasses: ,I'm tireless seeker of knowledge.

 ### Quick Review